Beekeeping Barrier Management System for Pest and Disease Control

 Engage the people working in your apiary as much as possible in the process of developing and implementing a barrier control system.
 Train them well in the processes and practices they carry out.
 By involving them, you inspire them to apply the barrier system effectively.
 Poorly trained and demotivated staff in your apiary, results in lapses that can turn expensive for the beekeeping operation.

-Barrier systems require use of equipment and tools within one unit only.
+Barrier systems require the use of equipment and tools within one unit only.
 Employees and support staff not heeding this basic tenet of barrier systems derail the entire process and render your safeguards ineffective.

 4. Verify